St Lawrence Wetlands – best camping between Sarina and Rocky

-St Lawrence is a perfect spot when you look for a few days away from civilization.
-Usually, it is hardly occupied as people only stay there for one night and move on the next day.
-If you want to watch birds, get closed to nature, try fishing at a high tide and sit at the fire in the evening it is the perfect place for even a few days.
+However, if you want to watch birds, get closer to nature, try fishing at high tide, and sit by the fire in the evening, it is the perfect place to stay for a few days.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.